The Missing Person

-The Missing Person is a 2009 American drama-mystery film written and directed by American independent filmmaker Noah Buschel and starring Michael Shannon and Amy Ryan.
+The Missing Person is a 2009 American neo-noir mystery film written and directed by American independent filmmaker Noah Buschel and starring Michael Shannon and Amy Ryan.
 It premiered at the 2009 Sundance Film Festival. and was distributed by Strand Releasing to a limited number of theaters on November 20, 2009.

 Plot summary

 John Rosow (Michael Shannon) is an alcoholic private investigator.
 Suddenly Rosow is given the case of his life when he is hired to tail a man named Harold Fullmer (Frank Wood) on a train.
-Rosow soon discovers that Fullmer is one of the thousands presumed missing after 9/11, and that Fullmer has fashioned a new life for himself.
+Rosow soon discovers that Fullmer is one of the thousands presumed deceased after 9/11, and that Fullmer has fashioned a new life for himself.
 As the film progresses, Rosow faces the moral decision to take Fullmer, unwilling, back to his wife in New York, or letting him remain in his fabricated life.